fhk-jp/Faraz-Khan-Portfolio/dataviz3.md

 ### ![Figure 1: Visualization Created by the Research Team](/DataVizAsylumCases.png)

 At first glance, this visualizations is not too bad.
 It has a clear title, legend, and proper labels.
 However, I could not help but notice that the number of asylum seekers who were accepted were highlighted in green.
-I can understand the reasoning behind why the researchers choce green (i.e. it symbolizes positivity, etc.), but it is what I noticed first.
+I can understand the reasoning behind why the researchers may have chosen green (i.e. it symbolizes positivity, etc.), but it is what I noticed first.
 That is clearly not the message of the chart; the authors are trying to communicate that the number of asylum seekers denied entry is rising at historic rates.
+Additionally, number of asylum seekers who were accepted is not necessary to tell the story; the percentage denied trend line shows that it is increasing.
+Lastly, the key may be distaracting to the viewers and it not needed if the number accepted is eliminated from the chart.

+## Step 2: Wireframing a Solution